mahendrasiingh/Python_Libraries/README.md

-📚 Python Libraries
+# 📚 Python Libraries

-Welcome to my Python Libraries repository!
+Welcome to my **Python Libraries** repository!
-This repo contains Google Colab notebooks created as part of my learning journey, focused on understanding and practicing the syntax of commonly used Python libraries.Each file is a Google Colab notebook (.ipynb) saved from real practice sessions.
+This repo contains Google Colab notebooks created as part of my learning journey, focused on understanding and practicing the syntax of commonly used Python libraries.
+Each file is a Google Colab notebook (`.ipynb`) saved from real practice sessions.

+---

-🎯 Purpose
+## 🎯 Purpose

-These notebooks were made to learn and practice the basic syntax of Python libraries commonly used in data analysis, data science, and general Python programming.
+These notebooks were made to **learn and practice the basic syntax** of Python libraries commonly used in data analysis, data science, and general Python programming.
 Each notebook represents hands-on practice to get familiar with how the libraries work.

+---

-🧰 Libraries Covered
+## 🧰 Libraries Covered

 Some of the key libraries and tools used across these notebooks:

-Pandas – data manipulation and analysis
+- **Pandas** – Data manipulation and analysis
-NumPy – numerical computing
+- **NumPy** – Numerical computing
-Matplotlib & Seaborn – data visualization
+- **Matplotlib & Seaborn** – Data visualization

+---

+## 🚀 How to Use

+- Open the `.ipynb` files in Google Colab or Jupyter Notebook
+- Run each cell and follow along the comments and examples
+- Use them as a reference or template for your own practice

+---

+## 📌 Note

+This is an evolving repository and will be updated as I explore more libraries and tools.